husisy/PHYS5340/jupyterbook/lec01.md

 ## QHO

-As a warm-up, consider the QHO in one-dimension.
+As a warm-up, consider the QHO in one dimension.

 $$
 \begin{gather*}